Magic: The Gathering formats: Commander

 The Commander format launched in 2011, which was derived from a fan-created format known as "Elder Dragon Highlander (EDH)"; the format uses 100 card singleton decks (no duplicates except basic lands and cards that state otherwise), a starting life total of 40, and features a "Commander" or "General".
-The Commander must be a legendary creature (with some exceptional cases, usually Planeswalkers with text that specifically states they can be your Commander), and all cards in the deck can only have mana symbols on them from the Commander's colors.
+The Commander must be a legendary creature (with some exceptional cases, usually Planeswalkers with text that specifically states they can be a Commander), and all cards in the deck can only have mana symbols on them from the Commander's colors.
 The Commander is not included in one's library; it is visible to all players in the "command" zone and can be played as if it was in one's hand.
 Whenever it leaves the battlefield or otherwise changes zones, the Commander's owner may choose to put it back into the "command" zone instead, and playing it afterwards will cost 2 more uncolored mana (and so on if this repeats).
 If a player takes 21 combat damage from any one commander, that player loses the game regardless of life total (a rule to bring games to an eventual halt and somewhat keep lifegain in check).
 The format has its own official banned list.
 The format "supports two to six players, sometimes more".

 Since 2011, Wizards of the Coast has released a product line containing preconstructed Commander decks.
 The format was initially maintained independently by the Commander Rules Committee (CRC) until September 2024 when the CRC turned over management of the format to Wizards of the Coast.
 In 2021, Dot eSports highlighted that "Commander has become one of the biggest formats in Magic over the past five years, even leading to Wizards of the Coast dubbing 2020 as 'The Year of Commander.'
 The format is a boon for novice and experienced deckbuilders to craft thematic decks centered around Magic’s over 1,200 Legendary creatures".
-Charlie Hall, for Polygon, commented in 2020 that "many Magic players see creating a Commander deck as the ultimate expression of a player’s skill, and of their ability to use their personal collection of cards to its fullest.
-The Commander format embodies the game’s reputation for competition, but also for storytelling".
+Charlie Hall, for Polygon, commented in 2020 that "many Magic players see creating a Commander deck as the ultimate expression of a player's skill, and of their ability to use their personal collection of cards to its fullest.
+The Commander format embodies the game's reputation for competition, but also for storytelling".
 Jason Coles, for Dicebreaker, wrote that Commander is "possibly the most popular format in all of Magic: The Gathering [...].
-It’s a fun format that generally features groups of up to four players duking it out and trying to keep each other in check".
+It's a fun format that generally features groups of up to four players duking it out and trying to keep each other in check".